-8) Make sure there are skips in close proximity to the warehouse so that rubbish doesn’t clutter the workspace.
+8) Make sure there are skips in close proximity to the warehouse so that trash doesn’t clutter the workspace.

 9) Provide mats in areas where employees are standing in one place for long periods of time ie packing stations.

 10) If you are employing five or more warehouse operatives, consider installing warehouse management system software.
-It will streamline and speed up all areas of warehouse life, making the receiving, picking, packing and despatch processes much more efficient and thereby improving company profits and making worklife much easier for the warehouse operatives.
+It will streamline and speed up all areas of warehouse life, making the receiving, picking, packing and dispatch processes much more efficient and thereby improving company profits and making work life much easier for the warehouse operatives.
 It will also lead to greater transparency and accuracy, thereby reducing waste and returned orders.